-By leveraging its partners and networks, the Collaborative collected approximately 5,200 resident surveys between October 2015 and January 2016, including approximately 1,500 in the North region.
-The survey was available on paper and online and was disseminated in five
+By leveraging its partners and networks, the Collaborative collected approximately 5,200 resident surveys between October 2015 and January 2016, including 2,288 in the South region.
+The survey was available on paper and online and was disseminated in five languages - English, Spanish, Polish, Korean, and Arabic.
+The majority of the responses were paper-based (about 75%) and about a quarter were submitted online.

-The community resident survey was a convenience sample survey, distributed by hospitals and community based organizations through targeted outreach to diverse communities in Chicago and Cook County, with a particular interest in reaching low income communities and diverse racial and ethnic groups to hear their input into this Community Health Needs Assessment.
+The community resident survey was a convenience sample survey, distributed by hospitals and community-based organizations through targeted outreach to diverse communities in Chicago and Cook County, with a particular interest in reaching low income communities and diverse racial and ethnic groups to hear their input into this Community Health Needs Assessment.
 The community resident survey was intended to complement existing community health surveys that are conducted by local health departments for their IPLAN community health assessment processes.
 IPHI reviewed approximately 12 existing surveys to identify possible questions, and worked iteratively with hospitals, health departments, and stakeholders from the 3 regions to hone in on the most important survey questions.
 IPHI consulted with the UIC Survey Research Laboratory to refine the survey design.
 The data from paper surveys was entered into the online SurveyMonkey system so that electronic and paper survey data could be analyzed together.
 Survey data analysis was conducted using SAS statistical analysis software, and Microsoft Excel was used to create survey data tables and charts.
-The majority of survey respondents from the North region identified as heterosexual (89%, n=1140) and white (71% n=1148).
-Seventeen (17%) percent of survey respondents identified as Asian/Pacific Islander, 6% Black/African American, and 2% Native American/American Indian.1 Approximately 19% (n=1082) of survey respondents in the North region identified as Hispanic/Latino and approximately 4% identified as Middle Eastern (n=1082).1 Roughly 0.6% (n=1256) of survey respondents from the North region indicated that they were living in a shelter or were homeless.
-Most respondents from the North region had a college degree or higher (53%, n=1205).
-The majority of North region respondents reported an annual household income of \$60,000 or less (63%, n=1067).